Colored Vertex Models and Iwahori Whittaker Functions: Introduction

 A recent breakthrough by Borodin and Wheeler {\cite{BorodinWheelerColored,BorodinWheelerNonsymmetric}} showed how to refine lattice models using an additional attribute they called `color.'
 This led us to wonder whether a similar refinement of the six-vertex model in {\cite{hkice}} might produce values of Iwahori Whittaker functions for the general linear group.
 The surprisingly complete answer to this question for $\GL_r$, and related results about Whittaker functions on {\it all} split reductive groups, are the subject of this paper.

 Let us highlight two of our main results and their implications before a precise accounting of our results in the next section.
-Given a split, reductive group $G$, let $\mathbf{J}$ be a subset of the index set for simple reflections of the Weyl group $W$ of $G(F)$ and $K_{\mathbf{J}}$ the associated standard parahoric (as in Definition~\ref{definitionparahoric}).
-Then there exists a `standard' basis $\{ \psi_w \}$ of $K_{\mathbf{J}}$-fixed Whittaker functions for any irreducible unramified principal series, given explicitly in Section~\ref{sec:parahoric}.
-In this paper we construct what we will call the \emph{parahoric lattice model} for which we prove the following theorem.
+Given a split, reductive group $G$, let $\mathbf{J}$ be a subset of the index set for simple reflections of the Weyl group $W$ of $G(F)$ and $K_{\mathbf{J}}$ the associated standard parahoric subgroup (as in Definition~\ref{definitionparahoric}).
+Note that $\mathbf{J} = \varnothing$ reduces to the Iwahori case $K_{\varnothing} = J$.
+There exists a \emph{standard basis} $\{ \psi_w \}$ of $K_{\mathbf{J}}$-fixed Whittaker functions for any irreducible unramified principal series, given explicitly in Section~\ref{sec:parahoric}.
+In this paper we construct what we will call the \emph{parahoric lattice model} for which we prove the following theorem:

 \begin{maintheorem} For every $g$ in $\GL_r(F)$, any subset $\mathbf{J} \subseteq \{1,2,\ldots,r-1\}$, and for every $\psi_w$ in a basis of $K_\mathbf{J}$-fixed Whittaker functions, there exists a choice of boundary conditions for the parahoric lattice model such that its partition function equals $\psi_w(g)$. \end{maintheorem}